Horschel, Bramlett lead Honda Classic with 1st-round 65s - WHIZ News

 Suh missed a 10-foot birdie putt on his last hole — No. 9 — that would have tied him for the lead.

-DIVOTS: Play was suspended for darkness just past 6 p.m., with seven groups still on the course.
+DIVOTS: Play was suspended for darkness just past 6 p.m., and four groups were unable to finish.
 Carson Young was at 4 under with three holes left to play. … Past Honda champion Sungjae Im, the top-ranked player in the field at No. 18, birdied the last and shot 3-under 67. … Past Ryder Cup captain Padraig Harrington played with the 2023 Ryder Cup captains, Luke Donald of Europe and Zach Johnson of the U.S. There was a bit of Cup talk during the round.
 “He’s a nice resource.
 He loves the Cup and represented it well,” Johnson said of Harrington.
 Johnson shot 68, Donald 71 and Harrington 72. … Defending champion Sepp Straka opened with a 1-under 69. … Monday qualifier Parker Coody, Pierceson’s twin brother, shot 74.

 AP golf: https://apnews.com/hub/golf and https://twitter.com/AP_Sports